 Fall’s warm hues

-The color wheel is the perfect jumping-off point for designing a great fall container.
+Indeed, the color wheel is the perfect jumping-off point for designing a great fall container.

 Colors located next to each other on the color wheel make for rich combinations and help play with perspective.
 When used in combination, ‘active’ colors such as orange, yellow and red, appear to advance towards the viewer.
-Use adjacent colors in fall containers to call attention to an area or make a space seem larger.

 Red and green set up a dynamic contrast

 Of course you can always choose to highlight just one color or use a single species in your fall containers.
-Design-wise, this provides an unbroken space by allowing the eye to sweep across it.
+Design-wise, this creates an unbroken space by allowing the eye to sweep across it.
 There’s no right answer.
 It’s entirely up to you.

 Single species fall container

-Thrillers.
 Thrillers are the “wow” factor plant that goes in the middle of the container (or back of the container if it’s against a wall.)
 The largest plant by height, this plant is usually architectural and bold and sets the tone for the overall composition.
 Examples are grasses, tall perennials and upright plants with stiff blades in dramatic colors.
 Great examples of fall thrillers include: